 Architecture

-The following diagram shows how to deploy an NSX-T machine to run TAS for VMs across multiple vSphere hardware clusters.
-NSX-T runs a Tier-0 (T0) router and multiple Tier-1 (T1) routers, each connecting to a network within Ops Manager.
-Each vSphere hardware column cluster corresponds to an Availability Zone in Ops Manager:
+The following graphic shows how to deploy an NSX-T machine to run TAS for VMs across multiple vSphere hardware clusters.
+NSX-T runs a Tier-0 (T0) gateway and multiple Tier-1 (T1) gateways, each connecting to a network within Ops Manager.
+Each vSphere hardware column cluster corresponds to an Availability Zone (AZ) in Ops Manager: The NXT T0 Router is connected between the IP Backbone and the T1 Routers.
+The T1 Routers each terminate on a network.
+Three network types are shown: On-demand Orgs, Isolation Segments, and On-demand Services.

 Install and Configure TAS for VMs and NSX-T